esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 * Versatility: PubSub-less and PubSub-full mechanisms can be configured with different domains and therefore give fine-grained control over the push notification handling
 * Takes advantage of the PubSub-less efficiency when told to do so
-* Fully compliant with [XEP-0357][] and therefore with most 3rd party client libraries
+* Fully compliant with [XEP-0357: Push Notifications][XEP-0357] and therefore with most 3rd party client libraries
 * Ideal for migrations to PubSub-less deployments.

 #### Drawbacks